This topic is adapted from the PursueGOD Video YouTube channel.

 When we understand that God has a plan for this world, just like he has a plan for us, it should make us think about the way that we treat God’s creation.
 Jesus teaches us to live on this earth like we will live in heaven.
 One way to do this is to uphold the dignity of God’s creation.

 We are managers and stewards of God’s planet that gives him glory.
-Yes, we rule the world and use its resources for our needs, but we do so in a way that acknowledges our Creator and the dignity of the things he creates.
+Yes, we rule the world and use its resources for our needs, but we do so in a way that acknowledges our creator and the dignity of the things he creates.
 We are still called to care for the animals and cultivate the earth, just as Adam was.
-We need to use human technology in a way that works in harmony with God’s creation, not merely destroys it.
+We need to use human technology in a way that works in harmony with God’s creation, not merely destroys it to fulfill our needs and “greeds.”

-Creation is meant to give glory to God, not to you and me.
-So we should aim to treat creation in such a way that we won’t be guilty of robbing God’s glory.
+Creation is meant to glorify God.
+We should aim to treat creation in such a way that we won’t be guilty of robbing God’s glory.

 - Watch the video together or invite someone to summarize the topic.